niccokunzmann/open-web-calendar/docs/host/configure.md

 The Open Web Calendar can be used to access the local network behind a firewall, see [Issue 250](https://github.com/niccokunzmann/open-web-calendar/issues/250).
 This free access is intended to show calendars from everywhere.
-Since `requests` is used by the Open Web Calender, it can use a proxy as described in the
+Since `requests` is used by the Open Web Calendar, it can use a proxy as described in the
 [`requests` documentation](https://requests.readthedocs.io/en/latest/user/advanced/#proxies).
 The proxy can then handle the filtering.